 These membership cards give you access to reduced prices at 0ver 100 French museums, as well as special discounts and offers at other attractions.

-You'll also receive free magazines and newsletters, as well as invitations to lecture programs.
+You'll also receive free magazines, newsletters, and invitations to lecture programs.

-If you're under 29, €35 would probably be a good deal even if you could only visit 2-3 times per year.
+If you're under 29, €35 would probably be a good deal even if you could only visit 2-3 times yearly.